 In 2018 the University approved the allocation of \$200,000 to the UQ Business School Student Managed Investment Fund.
 This money was initially invested on two dates in November and December 2018.
 In semester 2, 2019 the inaugural SMIF Portfolio Case Challenge was held culminating in September 2019 with the appointment of Team Hadrian (comprising 6 undergraduate Business School students) being appointed portfolio managers to the Fund for the period through to April 2020.
+Team Zion Capital was then appointed in May 2020 with a mandate to run the Fund through to Sept/Oct 2020.
+The current value of the portfolio is approximately \$244,000.

-A similar Challenge is being held in semester 1, 2020 to select the portfolio management team to replace Team Hadrian.
+A similar Challenge is being held in semester 2, 2020 to select the portfolio management team to replace Team Zion.

 In this challenge, students form their own teams and will be required to produce a comprehensive portfolio solution for SMIF with recommended additions to and sales from the existing portfolio.
 The solution will need to comply with specified portfolio guidelines and constraints.
-The winning team will have their portfolio solution implemented and will be appointed portfolio managers (PM)s) for approximately a half year period before handing over to the next team of portfolio managers in around September 2020.
+The winning team will have their portfolio solution implemented and will be appointed portfolio managers portfolio managers (PM) for approximately a half year period before handing over to the next team of portfolio managers in around April/May 2021.
 During that period the PMs will be able to make further changes to the portfolio with Investment Committee approval.